St. Peter's Church, Aungier Street, Dublin: The churchyard

 The churchyard of St. Peter's was the final resting place of many members of the parish, which in the 19th century grew to be the largest Church of Ireland parish in Dublin.
 It was also used as a burial place by the Huguenot community.
 The churchyard continued in use until about 1883.

 After the church was closed the churchyard was taken over by W & R Jacob's biscuit factory as a recreation ground for its staff.
 When the land was developed in the 1980s the remains of the Huguenots were transferred to Mount Jerome cemetery.
 In December 2000 planning permission was granted to the YMCA by Dublin Corporation to erect a hostel at the site.

 Among the notable people buried in St. Peter's Churchyard were the Earl of Roden and several members of his family, along with a great number of bishops and other dignitaries.
 Also interred there are the Dunboyne family, the judge Charles Burton, Mary Anne Holmes, and the notorious Black Jack Fitzgibbon, Earl of Clare and Lord High Chancellor of Ireland.

+The war memorial from the Church was restored and relocated to St. Catherine and James Church, Donore Ave in 2015.

 The parish

 Due to the shortage of clergymen after the Restoration, the new parish of St. Peter in 1680 consisted of the old parish, the whole of St. Kevin's, almost all St. Stephen's and a good part of St. Bridged's.
 Due to the large size of the parish, several chapels of ease were required to administer it.
 These included St. Kevin's in Camden Row, St. Stephen's in Mount St. and several others.
 The parish corresponded to the civil parish of St. Peter's.

+The Church of Ireland parish which St. Peter's served, following its closure, was served by the adjacent parishes of St. Lukes', St. Audoens and St. Catherine, and St. James.
+From 1970, parishes St. Peter's Church, Aungier Street, St Matthias and St Audoen; St. Catherine and James Church; St Luke (The Coombe) and St Kevin (Camden Row) became part of the St. Patrick's Cathedral group of churches.